MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

 IE mode is currently available on Windows 10 Version 1903 \(May 2019 Update\), but is coming soon to all supported Windows platforms.

-## Launching the DevTools on a tab in IE mode
+## Open the DevTools on a tab in IE mode

 To view the document mode of a web site in IE mode, choose the badge in the address bar.